NVE/nve-git-intro/README.md

 ## Agenda of the workshop

-### Examples of why should we use Git / Github, intervened by exercises
+### Examples of why we should use Git / Github, intervened by exercises

 We start by showing some toy examples and play around with them.

 - Time machine (making backups with useful descriptions)
-- Branches (making copies of code and after edits unifying the copies into the original version)
+- Branches (making copies of code and, after edits, merging the copies into the original version)
 - Collaborating on Github (pairs of people working on the same project at the same time)
-- Solving conflicts using Github desktop (changed the same file in multiple copies)
+- Solving conflicts using Github desktop (changing the same file in multiple copies)
-- Collaborating together using Github + Github desktop
+- Collaborating using Github + Github desktop
 - Tutorial of the Git command line

 ### Putting a real project on Github for collaboration